joinpursuit/capstone/git-github-w-teams/lesson-notes/README.md

 You don't need to make a new pull request in order for the changes to be merged in.

 Once everyone's changes are merged into `dev`.
-Bring in the changes to your branch
+Bring in the changes to your branch with

 - `git pull origin dev`

 You should now be able to see everyone's updates.

+## Move All the Changes from `dev` to `main` and Get Them Locally

 **Instructor**

-Merge all the changes into main
+Merge all the changes into main.

 Why did we merge all our changes to a new branch `dev`, instead of directly into `main` (imagining that `main` is production code)?

+**Students**

+Get the changes to `main` into your branch by checking you are on your branch and running

+- `git pull origin main`

+Get the changes from `main` onto your `main` branch by

+- `git checkout main` (why is the `-b` not included?)
+- `git pull origin main`

 ## New Features

 You will now be put into small groups to work on one of the following features.
-Each group will work on one feature
+Each group will work on one feature:

 - cool
 - fun